-Ultimate Ears is no stranger to portable audio, and its latest addition to the UE family is a Bluetooth speaker with an awesome party trick.
+Ultimate Ears latest addition to the UE family is a Bluetooth speaker you can float!

-As the Wonderboom is both highly water-resistant and able to float, you can start your own personal rave in the bath, shower or the local swimming pool – well, that’s if you don’t get thrown out first.
+As the UE Wonderboom is both highly water-resistant and is actually able to float, you can jump in the bath and listen to the tunes.

 Ultimate Ears Wonderboom review

-For £90, it’s fair to expect a lot from the UE Wonderboom, but it does practically everything right.
+For £90, you would expect alot, but it does practically everything right.
 It looks stylish, comes in various colours and, most importantly, sounds fantastic, with clarity and volume in equal measure.

-As you’d expect for a speaker that floats in water, the Wonderboom’s IPX7 rating means that it can able to survive at least 30 minutes of submersion in a metre of water, but is effectively waterproof if you leave it bobbing around on the surface.
-If you’re looking for the perfect Bluetooth speaker for the beach, or your bathroom, then this could be it.
+The Wonderboom’s IPX7 rating means that it can able to survive at least 30 minutes of submersion in a metre of water, but is effectively waterproof if you leave it floating on the surface.
+If you’re looking for the perfect Bluetooth speaker for the beach, or your bathroom, you've found it.

 At £90, the Wonderboom isn’t the cheapest Bluetooth speaker around.
-The £40 SoundPEATS Bluetooth Speaker P4 and the £39 Sumvision Monic both provide sensational sound for under £40, but aren’t as portable, IPX7-rated or stylish as the UE.
-Whether you’re willing to spend the extra comes down to how much you value the pool-friendly design.
+The £40 SoundPEATS Bluetooth Speaker P4 and the £39 Sumvision Monic both provide sensational sound for under less than half the price, but aren’t as portable, waterproof or stylish.

-Unlike its tall, thin sibling, the UE Boom 2, the Wonderboom adopts a squat, rounded design.
+The UE Wonderboom a short, rounded design.
 Rubberised top and bottom edges prevent it from slipping on surfaces, and stylish-looking material wraps around the sides.
-At 430g, it’s not too heavy to carry around every day, and as it only measures 10cm tall and 9cm wide, it doesn’t take up too much room in a bag either.
+At 430g, it’s not too heavy to carry around every day, and as it only measures 10cm tall and 9cm wide.
+The speaker comes in range of gorgeous colours to cater for all tastes.

 To protect it from water damage, its micro-USB charging port is protected by a small flap, found at the bottom of the speaker.
-It’s a shame that there’s no 3.5mm auxiliary jack, though – the quoted ten-hour battery life (at 75% volume) is respectable, but a wired option might have eked out even more battery life with Bluetooth switched off.
+It’s a shame that there’s no 3.5mm auxiliary jack, though – the quoted ten-hour battery life (at 75% volume) is decent.

 The speaker is extremely simple to operate; holding down the button at the front turns on the device and enables it to be paired with a Bluetooth device.
-By tapping once on the UE logo, it pauses your music, double tapping skips to the following song, and pressing the large plus and minus buttons increases and decreases the volume of the speaker.
-I didn’t find a way to go back a song, though, which I found slightly irritating.
+By tapping once on the logo, it pauses your music, double tapping skips to the following song, and pressing the large plus and minus buttons increases and decreases the volume of the speaker.
+But I couldn't find a back button for the tracks which seemed like a glaring omission.

 The speaker’s Bluetooth range is impressive, stretching over 20m through walls without any interference.
 The only minor disappointment is that there’s no aptX codec support, which means the Wonderboom won’t be able to playback CD quality tracks over Bluetooth.

-The overall sound quality punches well above its weight, and it also does a great job of spreading sound far and wide.
-Although it sounds best with the plus and minus buttons pointing towards you, music still sounds good from any other angle.
-If you’re going to be sat around in the park, then this means that everyone will be able to ‘enjoy’ your blazing tunes.
+The overall sound quality punches well above its weight, and it also does a great job of spreading sound far and wide, music still sounds good from all angles.

 Vocal tracks sounded fantastic through the Wonderboom, with clear, sparkly highs and a rich, detailed mid-range.
-There’s plenty of mid-bass thump, and there’s even the impression of deeper sub-bass too, which is hugely impressive for such a compact speaker.
+There’s plenty of mid-bass thump, and there’s even the impression of deeper sub-bass too, which is hugely impressive considering the size.